elastic/elasticsearch/CONTRIBUTING.md

 to have the IDE automatically insert the appropriate license header depending which part of the project contributions are made to.

-#### Intellij: Copyright & Scope Profiles
+#### IntelliJ: Copyright & Scope Profiles

-To have Intellij insert the correct license, it is necessary to create to copyright profiles.
+To have IntelliJ insert the correct license, it is necessary to create to copyright profiles.
 These may potentially be called `apache2` and `commercial`.
 These can be created in `Preferences/Settings->Editor->Copyright->Copyright Profiles`.
 To associate these profiles to their respective directories, two "Scopes" will need to be created.
 These can be created in `Preferences/Settings->Appearances & Behavior->Scopes`.
-Likewise, we can create a scope, `apache2` with the associated pattern of `!file[group:x-pack]:*/`.
+When creating scopes, be sure to choose the `shared` scope type.
+Create a scope, `apache2`, with the associated pattern of `!file[group:x-pack]:*/`.
 This pattern will exclude all the files contained in the `x-pack` directory.
 The other scope, `commercial`, will have the inverse pattern of `file[group:x-pack]:*/`.
 The two scopes, together, should account for all the files in the project.
-To associate the scopes with their copyright-profiles, go into `Preferences/Settings->Editor>Copyright` and use the `+` to add the associations `apache2:apach2` and `commercial:commercial`.
+To associate the scopes with their copyright-profiles, go into `Preferences/Settings->Editor>Copyright` and use the `+` to add the associations `apache2/apache2` and `commercial/commercial`.

-Configuring these options in Intellij can be quite buggy, so do not be alarmed if you have to open/close the settings window and/or restart Intellij to see your changes take effect.
+Configuring these options in IntelliJ can be quite buggy, so do not be alarmed if you have to open/close the settings window and/or restart IntelliJ to see your changes take effect.

 ### Creating A Distribution